 - 1 tsp sugar , optional

-Add couscous and stir, cooking for 1 minute.
-Add broth and water, place the lid on and turn the heat down to medium low.
+- Couscous & broth – Add couscous and stir, cooking for 1 minute.
+Add broth and water, bring to a simmer.
+Then place the lid on and turn the heat down to medium low so it is simmering gently.

-Cook for 10 minutes until the liquid is absorbed and the couscous is cooked through but still firm.
+- Cook for 10 minutes until the liquid is absorbed and the couscous is cooked through but still firm.
 Use a fork to separate the couscous, then transfer into a large bowl to cool.
-(Don’t worry if it gets sticky, it will separate when tossed with Dressing).
+(It will form a sticky block but don't worry, it will separate when tossed with Dressing).